Beyond the Tropopause and Down the Well

 By implementing the HARDSIL® Buried Guard Ring while manufacturing VORAGO’s microcontrollers in world-class fabrication facilities—such as GlobalFoundries and SkyWater—diode leakage at elevated temperatures is radically reduced.
 Our test structures exhibit more than 20x less leakage than a standard commercial CMOS structure.

-This is why VORAGO microcontrollers can deliver flawless, uncompromised performance across demanding environments.
+This is why VORAGO microcontrollers can deliver flawless, uncompromised performance across demanding environments—pushing the boundaries of exploration by powering critical equipment into the blistering heat and freezing thermal extremes where humans simply cannot go.

-While our VA10805 microcontrollers built on Arm® Cortex ® -M0 core utilizes HARDSIL® technology to provide incredibly robust, radiation resilience in energy and industrial applications including subsurface drilling facing radiation and heat up to to the 125°C operating range, the extreme temperature VA41600 pushes the envelope even further: surviving the 200°C crushing heat of a geothermal well and possibly up to 300 based on the newest thermal tests in April 2026.
+While our VA10805 microcontrollers, built on the Arm® Cortex®-M0 core, utilize HARDSIL® technology to provide incredibly robust radiation resilience in energy and industrial applications (including subsurface drilling facing radiation and heat up to the 125°C operating range), the extreme-temperature VA41600 pushes the envelope even further: surviving the 200°C crushing heat of a geothermal well for a verified 1,000 continuous operating hours as of April 2026.

-When you are pushing the edge of the operational envelope, your hardware needs to be as relentless as the environment.
+When you are pushing the edge of the envelope of scientific discovery or military defense—whether through autonomous aerial and ground vehicles, or critical industrial equipment—your extreme-temperature chips need to be as relentless as the environments they operate in.
 Don't let thermal extremes dictate your mission limits.

-References & Further Reading: This article is based on recent VA41600 thermal testing and foundation technical data and testing profiles detailed in VORAGO Technologies' official whitepapers.
+References & Further Reading: This article is based on recent VA41600 thermal testing, foundation technical data and testing profiles detailed in VORAGO Technologies' official whitepapers.

 For a deeper dive into the physics and test results, you can read the full papers here: